Kasper (KASPER) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Kasper Historical Price

-According to the latest data gathered on Kasper live price page, the current price of Kasper is 0USD.
-The circulating supply of Kasper(KASPER) is 28.70B KASPER , giving it a market capitalization of $1.95M.
+According to the latest data gathered on Kasper live price page, the current price of Kasper is 0.00010724USD.
+The circulating supply of Kasper(KASPER) is 28.70B KASPER , giving it a market capitalization of $3.08M.

 The Kasper Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of KASPER based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.